xiangfei2017/Riemann/README_en.md

 - **Automatic differentiation mechanism**: `requires_grad` and backpropagation mechanism are similar to PyTorch
 - **Computer vision**: Datasets and transforms in the `vision` module are interface-compatible with torchvision

-This design allows users familiar with PyTorch to easily migrate to the Riemann library for development and research work.
+This design allows users familiar with PyTorch to easily migrate to the Riemann library for development work.

 ## Project Folder Structure